The Norwegian Mapping Authority – Kartverket

 Step 1: Go to seeiendom.no

-Step 2: On the screen you will see the search field top left.
+Step 2: On the screen, you will see the search field top left.
 The text box bottom-right can be closed down

 Step 3: Test the search field by entering the code 0135-11/1 and then click ‘Søk’ (search).
 You will now see the property highlighted in yellow with an initial info-box.
 You can zoom in and out by using the +/- top left or by using the mouse wheel.

 Step 5: As an alternative to searching by a code – you can type in the name of the property.
 Try for example Sarpebakken which is a neighbouring farm to the one shown in the main photo.
-There may be many properties with the same name in Norway – and you will normally get a list of options listing the available properties, showing the municipality number and name – and the county name.
+There may be many properties with the same name in Norway – and you will often get a list of options listing the available properties, showing the municipality number and name – and the county name.

 Step 6: If you do not know the number of the property – nor the property name – or the name search does not yield any results – then your best option is to find the region that you expect the property to be in – and then start zooming in and moving about.
 When clicking a particular spot on the map – for example where you see a collection of buildings – a small information box will appear.
 Within this box click on the words ‘Marker eiendom’ (mark property).
 The property will now be highlighted in yellow.